turingschool/mod-0-curriculum/syllabus-fasttrack.md

 ### Schedule
 The specific schedule for your course and Mod 0 format can be found on the [Calendar]({{ site.baseurl }}/calendar) page.
 A general overview of each format is listed below.

-There are two separate offerings of Mod 0 per Cohort: one starting 6 weeks before, and another starting 3 weeks before your first Mod 1 course.
-You can choose whichever Mod 0 course works best for your schedule.
-You can expect to work 18-20 hours/week during the three-week period.
-Each Mod 0 course includes 5 total live sessions, held remotely over Zoom.
+You can expect to work 18-20 hours throughout Mod 0, including the prework.
+Each Mod 0 course includes 3 total live sessions, held remotely over Zoom.

 ### Communication
 All Turing staff members will use Slack as the primary means of communication with students.
 As an incoming student, any information you need can usually be found in our Turing Slack workspace.
 As a norm, we expect members of our community to respond to Slack messages within 24 hours.